'The Government cannot ignore this': Greens call for ministers to step in as occupation at Ihumātao grows

 The group at the Ihumātao stonefields in Māngere swelled to around 700 people today, with some setting up tents in the warm winter sun.
 Buses of supporters are on the way from Northland, and more sympathisers were flying in from Wellington.
 Further bus services are being arranged from marae around Auckland and a big concert is planned for tomorrow.

-"People from all around the country are aching to get here because they can see the simple injustice at the heart of it," said Green Party co-leader Marama Davidson, who visited the site today.
+"People from all around the country are aching to get here because they can see the simple injustice at the heart of it," said Green Party co-leader Marama Davidson, who visited the site in South Auckland today.

 The police presence appears to have grown too.
 The Herald counted 65 police officers in the line across the stonefields, protecting the proposed site of a 480-home development.